Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 You're not to make a big fuss about it.

-You're not to think the guy is about to light up his underwear uh or any of that kind of stuff.
+You're not to think the guy is about to light up his underwear or any of that kind of stuff.

 You're not to think he's a shoe bomber in waiting or anything.

-Don't tackle him to the ground, just like uh join in on the Alahuac bars if you're not sure.
+Just like join in on the Allahu Akbars if you're not sure.

-It's like, you know, it's like all these kind of sing alongs.
+It's like, you know, it's like all these kind of sing-alongs.

-Join in on the Alohu Akbar.
+Join in on the Allahu Akbar.

-Uh it doesn't mean anything.
+It doesn't mean anything.

 The TSA, the TSA is Ramadan sensitive.

-So this is this is how it goes now.
+So this is how it goes now.

-You will have your beach umbrella seized because the Boston police think you could use it as a spear.
+For Independence Day, for Independence Day in Boston, for the Boston Pops big 4th of July fireworks, you will have your beach umbrella seized because the Boston police think you could use it as a spear.

-That's how sensitive the Boston police are to uh traditional American expressions of patriotism like a beach umbrella.
+That's how sensitive the Boston police are to traditional American expressions of patriotism like a beach umbrella.

-And that is the United States, that is independence.
+And that is the United States.

 That is Independence Day 2013.

-Uh the land of the free and a home for the gays.
+That's Lady Gagger's Independence Day message: the land of the free and a home for the gays.

-I'm just saying.
+I'm just saying, I'm just saying.

 Mark Stein in for Rush, the man himself returns live Monday.